-CAR FCL-3.015 Decrease in medical fitness.
+CAR FCL-3.010 Decrease in medical fitness.

-- (a) License holders shall not exercise the privileges of their license and related ratings or certificates at any time when they: - (1) are aware of any decrease in their medical fitness which might render them unable to safely exercise those privileges; - (2) take or use any prescribed or non-prescribed medication which is likely to interfere with the safe exercise of the privileges of the applicable license; - (3) receive any medical, surgical or other treatment (such as acupuncture, homeopathy, hypnotherapy and several other disciplines) that is likely to interfere with flight safety. - (b) License holders shall, without undue delay, seek aero-medical advice when they:

-- (1) have undergone a surgical operation or invasive procedure; - (2) have commenced the regular use of any medication; - (3) have suffered any significant personal injury involving incapacity to function as a member of the flight crew; - (4) have been suffering from any significant illness involving incapacity to function as a member of the flight crew; - (5) are pregnant; - (6) have been admitted to hospital or medical clinic; - (7) first require correcting lenses; - (8) Transient Ischemic Attack; - (9) coronary angiography; - (10) abnormal heart rhythms including atrial fibrillation/flutter; - (11) have any loss of consciousness. - (c) When a license holder of a medical certificate seeks the advice of an AeMC or AME, the AeMC or AME shall assess the medical fitness of the license holder and decide whether they are fit to resume the exercise of their privileges in accordance with the process established by the CAA. - (d) Cabin crew members shall not perform duties on an aircraft and, where applicable, shall not exercise the privileges of their cabin crew license when they are aware of any decrease in their medical fitness, to the extent that this condition might render them unable to discharge their safety duties and responsibilities. - (e) In addition, if in the medical conditions specified in (b)(1) to (b)(11), cabin crew members shall, without undue delay, seek the advice of an AME, or AeMC as applicable.
+- (a) License holders shall not exercise the privileges of their license and related ratings or certificates at any time when they: - (1) are aware of any decrease in their medical fitness which might render them unable to safely exercise those privileges; - (2) have knowingly been in contact with another person who has subsequently tested positive to any highly infectious virus or transmittable disease prior to commencing a flight duty period.
+(See AMC to CAR FCL-3.010(a)(2)) - (3) take or use any prescribed or non-prescribed medication which is likely to interfere with the safe exercise of the privileges of the applicable license; - (4) receive any medical, surgical or other treatment (such as acupuncture, homeopathy, hypnotherapy and several other disciplines) that is likely to interfere with flight safety. - (b) License holders shall, without undue delay, seek aero-medical advice when they: - (1) have undergone a surgical operation or invasive procedure; - (2) have commenced the regular use of any medication; - (3) have suffered any significant personal injury involving incapacity to function as a member of the flight crew; - (4) have been suffering from any significant illness involving incapacity to function as a member of the flight crew; - (5) are pregnant; - (6) have been admitted to hospital or medical clinic; - (7) first require correcting lenses; - (8) Transient Ischemic Attack; - (9) coronary angiography; - (10) abnormal heart rhythms including atrial fibrillation/flutter; - (11) have any loss of consciousness. - (c) When a license holder of a medical certificate seeks the advice of an AeMC or AME, the AeMC or AME shall assess the medical fitness of the license holder and decide whether they are fit to resume the exercise of their privileges in accordance with the process established by the CAA. - (d) Cabin crew members shall not perform duties on an aircraft and, where applicable, shall not exercise the privileges of their cabin crew license when they are aware of any decrease in their medical fitness, to the extent that this condition might render them unable to discharge their safety duties and responsibilities. - (e) In addition, if in the medical conditions specified in (b)(1) to (b)(11), cabin crew members shall, without undue delay, seek the advice of an AME, or AeMC as applicable.
 The AME, or AeMC shall assess the medical fitness of the cabin crew members and decide whether they are fit to resume their safety duties in accordance with the process established by the CAA.